LinearAlgebra

 • If omitted, it will be allocated automatically.

-• dtypeB: Data type when creating array B.
+• dtype: Data type when creating output array .

 • If omitted, same as original data